pawelleckii/Stereovision-Object-Tracking/README.md

 https://www.youtube.com/watch?v=7LujCM3GTeA

-The app is distributed on two Raspberry Pi controllers connected directly via Ethernet cable.
+The app is distributed on two Raspberry Pi microcomputers with dedicated cameras connected directly via Ethernet cable.
 Application works on Raspbian in version 4.14.

 The system works as follows: